-1) Drainage Repair on Rt 219 by Burger King
+1) Stormwater Drain Repair on Rt 219 by Burger King

-PURPOSE/JUSTIFICATION: The town of Oakland has noted a consistent problem with the drain along Rt 219 in front of Burger King.
+PROJECT DESCRIPTION/PURPOSE AND NEED: The County supports Oakland's request that SHA investigate this location to determine the reason for stormwater issues.
+Once the reason is determined SHA should implement a strategy to remedy the problem.
+The town of Oakland has noted a consistent problem with the drain along Rt 219 in front of Burger King.
 Stormwater does not flow effectively through the drain pipes at this location.